 Pregnant women can get vaccinated from 28 weeks.
 This helps protect your baby even before they’re born, lowering the risk of serious RSV illness by up to 70%.

 Some babies may also be eligible for their own RSV immunisation after birth, available now through 30 September 2025.
-This is especially important for babies with certain medical conditions.
+This is especially important for babies, and young children less than 2 years of age, with certain medical conditions.

 The RSV immunisation is safe to receive alongside other childhood vaccinations.